 Once enrolled, you may also find resources available to help with your courses, including online tutoring services.

 How Much Does It Cost to Go to an Online University in Ohio?

 The cost of an online university in Ohio varies based on multiple factors, including potential online fees, whether the school is public or private, and potentially your residence status.
 While many programs charge the same tuition for online and on-campus students, online students do not have to pay additional costs like room and board.

 Editorial Listing ShortCode:

-Tuition will vary by school, but you can expect to pay approximately $300 to $500 per credit hour for in-state tuition at a public four-year university in Ohio.
-Private universities usually cost more, and the tuition may vary for public 2-year colleges.
+Tuition will vary by school, but it is typically about $300 to $500 per credit hour for in-state tuition at a public 4 year university in Ohio.
+Private universities usually cost more, and the tuition may vary for public 2 year colleges.

 Tuition Breaks for Out-of-State Students